MicrosoftDocs/azure-docs/articles/import-export/storage-import-export-tool-troubleshooting-v1.md

 services: storage
 ms.service: storage
 ms.topic: troubleshooting
-ms.date: 01/14/2021
+ms.date: 01/15/2021
 ms.author: alkohli
 ms.subservice: common
 ---

 # Troubleshoot issues in Azure Import/Export
-This article describes how to troubleshoot common issues when importing and exporting data in Azure Import/Export.
-The Microsoft Azure Import/Export Tool returns an error message if it runs into an issue.
+This article describes how to troubleshoot common issues when importing and exporting data in Azure Import/Export.<!--I generalized to the service.
+The content does not strictly follow error messages in the tool, so that seemed more inclusive.
+Is that appropriate?--> The Microsoft Azure Import/Export Tool returns an error message if it runs into an issue.

 ## A copy session failed.
 What I should do?